F0rst61/alx-low_level_programming/README.md

 15. The flood of print has turned reading into a process of gulping rather than savoring
 16. *

-Authors Roshisha Ramathuar || Huckiel Sukai
+Authors Roshisha Ramauthar || Huckiel Sukai